707 North Broadway

 Dr. Asato completed her undergraduate education at Tufts University in Boston, before receiving a pre-medical certificate from Goucher College in Towson, MD and her medical degree from Jefferson Medical College in Philadelphia.
-She completed residencies and fellowships at Children’s Hospital of Pittsburgh and the Western Psychiatric Institute and Clinic.
-She became the program director of the University of Pittsburgh’s Neurodevelopmental Disabilities Residency in 2007.
+She completed residency in pediatrics and fellowship in child neurology at Children’s Hospital of Pittsburgh and a clinical research fellowship at the Western Psychiatric Institute and Clinic.

 Related Links and Research